 Pier 42 was built on the East River waterfront in 1967 as a newsprint terminal, later importing bananas for an affiliate of Dole.
 It was the last operating cargo pier in Manhattan, closing in 1987 (read the New York Times article on Pier 42 here).
 Since then, the pier has been unused and inaccessible to residents nearby.

 The resulting community plan, titled “A People’s Plan for the East River Waterfront,” presented a different vision for Pier 42, one embraced by nearby community members.
-Shortly afterward, funding was secured to kick start the process for converting Pier 42 into public parkland, including a “community master planning” process.
+Shortly afterward, the Lower Manhattan Development Corporation allocated funding to the NYC Department of Parks & Recreation (NYC Parks) to kick-start the process for converting Pier 42 into public parkland, including a new “community master planning” process.

-Since the long-term master planning process will take several years, the LES Waterfront Alliance and its partners the Lower Manhattan Cultural Council, State Senator Daniel Squadron, and the NYC Dept of Parks & Recreation, are using art and design to catalyze and sustain public engagement around the renovation of Pier 42.
+Since the long-term master planning process will take several years, the Paths to Pier 42 partners are using art and design to catalyze and sustain public engagement around the renovation of Pier 42.
 Summer 2013 marked the start of Paths to Pier 42, a series of temporary programs that give residents access to the Pier, increase foot traffic along corridors between the waterfront and neighborhood, serve as recommendations for the full capital renovation plan, and address the vulnerability of the waterfront due to climate change and storm surges.
-Click here for more on the Future of Pier 42.
+Click here to read about the future of Pier 42.